pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--march-20-2021.md

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before April 1, 2021: 100% refund
+* Cancellation before August 15, 2021: 100% refund
-* Cancellation before April 15, 2021: 50% refund
+* Cancellation before September 1, 2021: 50% refund
-* Cancellation after May 1, 2021: no refund
+* Cancellation after September 10, 2021: no refund

-Come join me on May 22, 2021 talking travel, life, photography and many other things\!
+Come join me on September 25, 2021 talking travel, life, photography and many other things\!

 ### The photographer